roocs/rook/docs/talks/README.md

 the original light styling.

 The emergency output stays in `docs/_build/talks/milano-2026/slides.pptx`.
 Share it separately if needed.
-Keep the `publish` target and Read the Docs configuration unchanged so deployments continue to contain only HTML and PDF.
+Keep the `publish` target limited to HTML/PDF and the Read the Docs configuration limited to Sphinx documentation.